bem-site/bem-method/faq/faq.en.md

 ## Why can't I write block_mod instead of block block_mod, if the modifier name already contains all the block information?

-If you write block_mod instead of block block_mod, you have to define all the block's basic CSS properties in the block_mod modifier.
+If you write `block_mod` instead of `block block_mod`, you have to define all the block's basic CSS properties in the `block_mod` modifier.
 Modifiers can change when the block is being used (for example, in response to DOM events on the block), or when this is requested by other blocks.
 So you would have to copy the CSS code for the block's basic functionality to all its modifiers, as well.
 This would lead to code duplication.

 ## Why cannot I include a CSS property name in a modifier name: .block\__element\_border-color\_grey?